when do babies get easier, when does it get easier with a baby, when do newborns get easier

 2. Why does it feel so hard in the beginning?

 Everything is new.
 Your life changes overnight.
 You are sleep-deprived.
 Your body is recovering.
 And you’re suddenly responsible for a tiny human who depends on you.
-That’s a lot to carry.
+That’s a LOT.
 Every new mum finds this stage difficult in one way or another.
 The good news is it does get easier.

 Yes!
 Every stage brings new challenges, but also new joys.
 Babies grow, learn, and start doing things for themselves.
 The early months are the hardest, and once they hit each milestone – sleeping longer, feeding more predictably, rolling over, sitting up – life slowly gets a bit easier each time.

-There isn’t one magic trick – it’s about small steps every day.
-Don’t focus on anything else right now, only on your baby.
-Get as much help as you can, lower your standards, look after yourself (what your baby needs most is a happy mum), and remember: this stage does not last forever.
+There isn’t one magic trick, it’s about small steps every day and focusing on today, not next month.
+Don’t try to do everything at once.
+Get as much help as you can, lower your standards, and look after yourself (what your baby needs most is a happy mum).
+And remember: this stage does not last forever.

 Leave a Reply